-This topic describes the major updates and bug fixes in the Realtime Compute for Apache Flink release on May 29, 2024.
+This document describes the major feature updates and bug fixes for the version of Realtime Compute for Apache Flink that was released on May 29, 2024.

 Overview